The Chart for The Southern Company (SO) Is Flashing Mixed Signals

 Is It Worth Investing in The Southern Company (NYSE :SO) Right Now?

-The Southern Company (NYSE:SO) scored a price-to-earnings ratio above its average ratio, recording 17.23 x from its present earnings ratio.
-Plus, the 36-month beta value for SO is at 0.39.
+The Southern Company (NYSE:SO) scored a price-to-earnings ratio above its average ratio, recording 17.61 x from its present earnings ratio.
+Plus, the 36-month beta value for SO is at 0.37.
+Opinions of the stock are interesting as 5 analysts out of 18 who provided ratings for The Southern Company declared the stock was a “buy,” while 1 rated the stock as “overweight,” 8 rated it as “hold,” and 3 as “sell.”

-SO currently public float of 1.05B and currently shorts hold a 1.05% ratio of that float.
-Today, the average trading volume of SO was 4.05M shares.
+The average price from analysts is $59.44, which is $5.9 above the current price.
+SO currently public float of 1.05B and currently shorts hold a 1.02% ratio of that float.
+Today, the average trading volume of SO was 3.85M shares.

 SO’s Market Performance

-SO stocks went down by -1.43% for the week, with a monthly drop of -0.62% and a quarterly performance of 0.29%, while its annual performance rate touched -15.25%.
-The volatility ratio for the week stands at 1.71% while the volatility levels for the past 30 days are set at 1.93% for The Southern Company.
-The simple moving average for the period of the last 20 days is -0.09% for SO stocks with a simple moving average of -9.37% for the last 200 days.
+SO stocks went up by 1.09% for the week, with a monthly jump of 2.44% and a quarterly performance of 3.57%, while its annual performance rate touched -13.06%.
+The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.07% for The Southern Company.
+The simple moving average for the period of the last 20 days is 1.72% for SO stocks with a simple moving average of -7.10% for the last 200 days.

 Analysts’ Opinion of SO